-This song is about pursuing anything the world offers that takes our eyes off of Jesus.
-Listening to this song … my mind wanders once again to those who are standing firm for their faith and paying the ultimate price.
+But the Lord is changing my heart.
+My mind wanders once again to those who are standing firm for their faith and paying the ultimate price.

 They laid down their lives.
 They experienced physical death, but then they were with Jesus!

 They found Life when they laid theirs down.